ABitOfEverything/DeveloperCapes/README.md

+# Updated to Forge 1.10.2

 Developer Capes
 =============

-###Notice: This project is no longer actively maintained.
+### Notice: This project is no longer actively maintained.
 You are free to fork, update, and use it as the license permits.
 Thank you.

-####Version: 3.4.1.x
+#### Version: 3.4.1.x

 A Minecraft library for adding Developer/Tester only capes!
 Use this to add tester or developer only capes to your mod!